Military Air Displays

 NOW ON SALE – Artist Antonis Karydis depicts the final victory of LtCol Gabby Gabreski as he downs a German Me-109 over Evreux, France on 5 July 1944.
 This brought Gabby’s total to 28 confirmed ‘kills’, making him America’s leading ace in Europe.

-In April of 1917, Henry B. Joy, the Packard Motor Car Company President, donated his Joy Aviation Field to the U.S. Army to establish a flying school for military aviators as the U.S. entered WW I. Now you can see some of these wonders of America’s love affair with the automobile on display at the Selfridge Military Air Museum.
+In April of 1917, Henry B. Joy, the Packard Motor Car Company President, donated his Joy Aviation Field to the U.S. Army to establish a flying school for military aviators as the U.S. entered WW I.

 We have an opportunity to unlock the rich history of Michigan aviation and to focus on the vision of an amazing future for our state’s aerospace & defense.